-Vomiting should only be induced by a veterinarian in a safe environment – there are lots of home remedies but these are usually risky and may make things worse!
+Vomiting should only be induced by a veterinarian in a safe environment – there are lots of home remedies, but these are usually risky and may make things worse.
 If the Play-Doh can be brought back up, this is the simplest resolution to the problem.

 If your dog has had time to absorb the poisons or is already showing symptoms of ill health, then your veterinarian will recommend more intensive treatment.
-This will provide your pup the best chance of a speedy recovery.
-The veterinarian will perform an examination and usually recommend a blood test to look at the salt content of the blood, and the current health of the kidneys.
+This will provide your pup with the best chance of a speedy recovery.
+The veterinarian will perform an examination and usually recommend a blood test to look at the salt content of the blood and the current health of the kidneys.

 Based on the results, your pup will usually need intravenous fluids from a drip in order to dilute the poisons (especially salt) and encourage fluid movement through the kidneys to keep them functioning.

-Dogs may need this fluid therapy for 1-3 days or so depending on how severely affected they are.
+Dogs may need this fluid therapy for 1-3 days or so, depending on how severely affected they are.
 Other supportive care may also be used, such as pain relief and anti-nausea medications.

 In the vast majority of cases, your dog will have no problems at all after eating a small amount of Play-Doh.
-However, the risks come along if a large amount of salt or other potentially toxic ingredients such as cream of tartar in homemade play-dohs have been consumed.
+However, the risks come along if a large amount of salt or other potentially toxic ingredients, such as cream of tartar in homemade play-dohs have been consumed.